Go to Reviews.org AU Edition

 NBA LEAGUE PASS gives you up to 40 out-of-market games per week, and you can order it as a standalone streaming service or with a live TV streaming service, cable, or satellite TV provider.

-You’ll essentially get all of the NBA games with NBA LEAGUE PASS that might not feature on ABC, ESPN, NBA TV, or TNT.
+You’ll essentially get all of the NBA games with NBA LEAGUE PASS that might not feature on ABC, ESPN, or TNT.

-So, for example, if you live in Salt Lake City and want to watch all of the Utah Jazz games, you’ll want a TV provider with the four channels airing NBA games.
+So, that means you'll experience blackouts on NBA LEAGUE PASS if you live in Salt Lake City and want to watch all of the Utah Jazz games.
+This is when a TV provider with the three channels airing NBA games comes in handy.